 This section describes the existing community values for public health and safety that may be affected by the proposal.
-Maps should be provided showing the proximity of the project to any potentially affected places of human residence, work or recreation, including, but not necessarily limited to, kindergartens, schools, hospitals, aged care facilities, office buildings, factories and workshops.
-Projects that could discharge contaminants, even accidentally, into water bodies should identify and describe any downstream extraction for potable use.
 For projects proposing air emissions, and/or those with the potential to emit odours, nearby and other potentially affected populations should be identified and described.
-Particular attention should be paid to those sections of the population, such as children and the elderly, who are especially sensitive to environmental health factors.
+Particular attention should be paid to those sections of the population, such as children and the elderly, that are especially sensitive to environmental health factors.